hilmanski/onebitedev-hugo-old/content/posts/what-is-ownership-in-rust.md

 \- each value has a variable that's called its owner.
 \- only one owner allowed
 \- When owner goes out of scope, value will be dropped

+## Ownership and functions

+Use a variable as an argument of a function is works like assign it to a new variable.

+Take a look at this example.

+    fn main() {
+        let s = String::from("hello");  // s comes into scope

+        takes_ownership(s);             // s's value moves into the function...
+                                        // ... and so is no longer valid here

+        let x = 5;                      // x comes into scope

+        makes_copy(x);                  // x would move into the function,
+                                        // but i32 is Copy, so it's okay to still
+                                        // use x afterward

+    } // Here, x goes out of scope, then s.
+But because s's value was moved, nothing
+      // special happens.

+    fn takes_ownership(some_string: String) { // some_string comes into scope
+        println!("{}", some_string);
+    } // Here, some_string goes out of scope and `drop` is called.
+The backing
+      // memory is freed.

+    fn makes_copy(some_integer: i32) { // some_integer comes into scope
+        println!("{}", some_integer);
+    } // Here, some_integer goes out of scope.
+Nothing special happens.

+The variable directly passed to other function, will make that variable no longer valid (depend on the data type).
+The ownership of that variable is 'transferred'.